openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 pod can create a VxLAN type network with the same VxLAN ID as is allocated by the central Neutron server.

-Cross-pod l3 networking is supported in two ways in the Tricircle.
-If two networks connected to the router are of local type, we utilize a shared VLAN or VxLAN network to achieve cross-pod l3 networking.
+Cross-Neutron l3 networking is supported in two ways in the Tricircle.
+If two networks connected to the router are of local type, we utilize a shared VLAN or VxLAN network to achieve cross-Neutron l3 networking.
 When a subnet is attached to a router via the central Neutron server, the Tricircle not only creates corresponding subnet and router in the pod, but also creates a "bridge" network.
 Both tenant network and "bridge" network are attached to the router.
-Each tenant will have one allocated VLAN or VxLAN ID, which is shared by the tenant's "bridge" networks across pods.
-The CIDRs of "bridge" networks for one tenant are also the same, so the router interfaces in "bridge" networks across different pods can communicate with each other.
+Each tenant will have one allocated VLAN or VxLAN ID, which is shared by the tenant's "bridge" networks across Neutron servers.
+The CIDRs of "bridge" networks for one tenant are also the same, so the router interfaces in "bridge" networks across different Neutron servers can communicate with each other.
 By adding an extra route as following::

   destination: CIDR of tenant network in another pod